cantools/cantools/README.rst

 See `motohawk.h`_ and `motohawk.c`_ for the contents of the generated files.

-Use ``--database-name`` to set a custom namespace for all generated types, defines and functions.
+In the next example we use ``--database-name`` to set a custom namespace for all generated types, defines and functions.
 The output file names are also changed by this option.

 .. code-block:: text